GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### There are two major products that come out of Berkeley: LSD and UNIX.
-We don't believe this to be a coincidence.
+> ### When program developers are not territorial about their code and encourage others to look for bugs and potential improvements, progress speeds up dramatically.
 >
-> ~ *Jeremy S. Anderson*
+> ~ *Gerald Weinberg*

 ---
 ## 🏎 Quick Facts